NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 We built the Founder-Type Matrix to encourage ACTION…not excuses.

-So your company needs you to be a Manager, but you prefer the Inventor role?
-Or maybe you finally get comfortable in the Manager role, and now it’s time to transition into the Guide role?
+So your company needs you to be a Builder, but you prefer the Inventor role?
+Or maybe you finally get comfortable in the Builder role, and now it’s time to transition into the Guide role?

 Welcome to the club.